maurermaggie/Transcriptome_Wide_Splicing_Analysis/README.md

 The files in the slurm_scg directory will allow the snakemake to be run with resources on Stanford's scg/ oak

 ## run_results_paper
-This folder contains the code for the main and supplemental figures of my manuscript (except Figure 1).
+This folder contains the code for the main and supplemental figures of my manuscript (except Figure 1, which was made using Excel).

 ### Installation
 Please install the conda environments with: